mozaddedalfeshani/p8-gadegetHeaven/README.md

-# 📱 Gadget Heaven Store
+# 📱 Gadget Heaven Store A 72 hours fontend Projects

 Welcome to **Gadget Heaven Store** – your ultimate destination for high-quality gadgets!
 This is a single-page application built using React, designed to provide users with a seamless and interactive shopping experience.